Freelancer resources

 minutes

-We decided to ask Sweet FA Finalist and Creative Director Ian Gambier how he got into creative direction and what advice he would give to someone wanting to get into freelancing too.
+We decided to ask Sweet FA Finalist and Freelance Creative Director Ian Gambier how he got into creative direction and what advice he would give to someone wanting to get into freelancing too.

 How long had Ian been freelancing and what encouraged him to go freelance?